slytomcat/stone_scissors_paper/README.md

     ./build.sh
     docker build -f dockerfile --tag stone_scissors_paper

-Then you can run service in docker by command (NOTE: change `<full path to configuration file>` to real path to config in this command before run it):
+Then you can run service in docker by command (NOTE: Change `<full path to configuration file>` to real path to config in this command before run it):

-    docker run --name stone_scissors_paper -d -v <full path to configuration file>:/opt/game/cnf.json stone_scissors_paper
+    docker run --name stone_scissors_paper -d -p 8080:8080 -v <full path to configuration file>:/opt/game/cnf.json stone_scissors_paper

+You also should correct exposed port (`-p 8080:8080`) according to `HostPort` configuration value.

 ## Service API